alexviean/openshift-desired-server/README.md

 # Apache 2.4.25 & PHP7.0.15

-This modified DIY cartridge provides the newest version of Composer, PHP 7.0.15 and fully free Apache pre-configuration, of which configuration can be found in `conf` folder.
+This source code provides to you a solution to have an Openshift web server with the newest version Apache and PHP, includes a fully free Apache pre-configuration, of which configuration can be found in `conf` folder.

 ## Quick Start